 - 1) Within the MDR, the committee should discuss the need for an FBA and document discussions within the ARD deliberations. - 2) If the student does not have a Behavior Intervention Plan (BIP), an interim BIP should be created to provide strategies to address the student's challenging behavior. - a.
 The LSSP involved within the MDR should develop the interim BIP and include within the MDR documentation. - 3) Consent for the FBA should be signed within or immediately following the MDR, with the support of the evaluator present at the MDR. - a.
 If consent has been obtained for a re-evaluation, the FBA should be completed within the re-evaluation by the LSSP. - b.
-If the parent does not sign consent for the FBA at the time of the ARD, continue the referral to BRT for the FBA, and BRT will pursue consent. - 4) For stand-alone FBA requests, once the MDR is completed, the LSSP should submit a request for an FBA to BRT: - 5) The Program Manager of BRT will review the request and contact the sending campus within three days to inform if BRT will be available to complete the FBA or if it will be directed to the campus LSSP. - 6) For approved requests, the BRT staff member will complete Functional Behavior Assessment (FBA) and utilize the results to develop a proposed Behavior IEP/BIP. - 7) The BRT staff member will provide training and modeling of the behavior interventions and strategies recommended, to assist in decreasing the inappropriate and increasing the appropriate behavior levels. - 8) Within two weeks of completion of the FBA, BRT will staff with the campus to review the FBA, BIP and behavior IEPs (as needed), to prepare for the ARD committee meeting. - 9) Once the ARD meeting is held, the BRT staff member will review the FBA, BIP, and behavior IEP goals (as needed) within the meeting for the committee, to be added to the student's educational program.
+If the parent does not sign consent for the FBA at the time of the ARD, continue the referral to BRT for the FBA, and BRT will pursue consent. - 4) For stand-alone FBA requests, once the MDR is completed, the LSSP should notify the BRT Program Manager with information related to the request: - a.
+Completed MDR - b.
+Most Recent FIE - c.
+Consent Information - 5) The Program Manager of BRT will review the request and contact the sending campus and DAEP within three days to inform if BRT will be available to complete the FBA or if it will be directed to the campus LSSP. - 6) For approved requests, the BRT staff member will complete Functional Behavior Assessment (FBA) and utilize the results to develop a proposed Behavior IEP/BIP. - 7) The BRT staff member will provide training and modeling of the behavior interventions and strategies recommended, to assist in decreasing the inappropriate and increasing the appropriate behavior levels. - 8) Within two weeks of completion of the FBA, BRT will staff with the campus to review the FBA, BIP and behavior IEPs (as needed), to prepare for the ARD committee meeting. - 9) Once the ARD is held, the BRT staff member will review the FBA, BIP, and behavior IEPs (as needed) within the meeting for the committee, to be added to the student's educational program.